Sarah Richards

-Richards has been creating bronze sculptures for the past 20 years.
+Richards has been creating bronze sculptures for the past 30 years.
 Her sculptures show attention to detail and give an impression of movement and animation.
 In creating a sculpture she uses a mixture of media, including wax and plasticine, which allows fluidity and detail.
-She uses rough Rhinolite for texture and structure.
 Her solo exhibitions include two at ArtSPACE in Durban.
 Group exhibitions include those at St. Lorient Fashion & Art Gallery and Cherie de Villiers Gallery in Johannesburg and Foundryman's Choice in Paarl.
 Her commissions include one of King Nyabela for the National Heritage Project and Fish Eagles for the Nedbank Golf Challenge at Sun City.